Netflix: Big hits help reverse subscriber losses

 "After a challenging first half, we believe we're on a path to reaccelerate growth," the company said in a letter to investors on Tuesday.

-The company said it expected to add subscribers in coming months.
+The company said it expected to continue to add subscribers in coming months.
 It is also rolling out a number of changes intended to restore its fortunes, including launching a less expensive option with adverts next month.

 New charges aimed at people who share their accounts, already being tested in parts of Latin America, will start to be implemented more broadly in early 2023, the company added.

-Netflix now has more than 223 million subscribers globally, it says.
-At that size, many analysts remain doubtful that the company - already a mainstay of households in many countries - has much more room to grow, especially in its core markets such as the US.
+Analysts said the changes should help the company make more money.
+But many remain doubtful that the firm - already a mainstay of households in many countries - has much more room to grow, especially in core markets such as the US, where much of the competition has also seen subscriber growth plateau in recent months.

+Sign-ups in the Asia-Pacific region drove growth in the most recent quarter, putting its subscriber total above 223 million, Netflix said.

+"They're going to to continue to have more US subscribers than most but as far as the overall share of the pie, it's going to be tough to actually grow," said Wade Payson-Denney of Parrot Analytics, a data firm that tracks demand for content.

 Netflix currently accounts for over 8% of all video viewing time in the UK, and 7.6% of TV viewing time in the US, the streaming giant wrote in its latest financial statement.